 Even with the popularity of cordless saws, these are the popular woodworking manufacturers that don’t produce a cordless table saw:

-- Makita cordless table saw check: not yet, according to their website.
+• Makita cordless table saw check: not yet, according to their website.

-- Bosch cordless table saw check: not yet, according to their website.
+• Bosch cordless table saw check: not yet, according to their website.

-- Ryobi cordless table saw check: also, not yet, according to their website.
+• Ryobi cordless table saw check: also, not yet, according to their website.

 Table Saw Stands

-- Table Saw Rolling Stand.
+DEWALT Table Saw Stand, Rolling Stand, Collapsible…

-Last update on 2023-04-01 at 05:35 / Images from Amazon
+Last update on 2024-04-26 at 03:02 / Images from Amazon

-And, considering you’ll be moving your saw around your shop over obstacles, loading into a truck and moving on a job site you’ll want features like:
+And, considering you’ll be moving your saw around your shop over obstacles, loading into a truck, and moving on a job site, you’ll want features like:

-- Large wheels for portability outside or on a jobsite
+• Large wheels for portability outside or on a job site

-- Lightweight (under 40# ideal)
+• Lightweight (under 40# ideal)

-- Wide base to provide a firm foundation for ripping 4×8 sheets
+• Broad base to provide a firm foundation for ripping 4×8 sheets

-- Folding design to stow in your garage (and truck)
+• Folding design to stow in your garage (and truck)

 Some of the best cordless table saw stands to take a look at: